RBGKew/pypaftol/README.md

 * GNU C compiler (`gcc`) and associated tools
 * GNU make

 The following bioinformatics applications and suites are required for full functionality of the module and the `paftools` script:

+* trimmomatic
+* spades
 * samtools
 * bwa
 * exonerate